Post45 Data Collective Tabular Data Style Guide

 File Formats

 Ensure that your data files are formatted for sustainable, non-proprietary use.
 What does it mean for a file format to be sustainable and non-proprietary?
-Well, a popular file format for working with spreadsheets is the Excel default that ends with the extension .xlsx.
+A popular file format for working with spreadsheets is the Excel default that ends with the extension .xlsx.
 This is the default format when saving data in Excel.
 While .xlsx files can be very useful, they’re technically proprietary and owned by Microsoft, meaning that we can’t rely on them to be accessible forever outside of Microsoft’s ecosystem.

 By contrast, a non-proprietary format for spreadsheet files is .csv, which stands for comma separated values.
 You can open a .csv file with virtually any software package or tool, and they have a better chance of being accessible in the future.
 You can easily save your spreadsheet in this format, even if using Excel, by clicking “Save as…,” browsing the “File Format” drop-down, and selecting “CSV UTF-8.”
 One of the only drawbacks here is that you will lose any bells-and-whistles added with Excel, like colors added to cells or special filters.